Jaladimanaswitha/WorkPortfoilo/README.md

 * Sprint 1: During Sprint 1....
   * We learnt about scrum processes and agile methodology.
 Also, we came to know about the technologies (MERN - MongoDB, Express, React JS and Node JS) that have to be used to complete the project.
   * After that we learnt how to create and use Git repositories and branches.Also learnt about how to write user stories.
-  * Last two days of the Sprint, I worked on sample sign up appliction using MERN technology and learnt how to connect to data base from back-end and express to connect front-end and back-end.
+  * Last two days of the Sprint, I worked on sample sign up appliction using MERN technology *learnt how to connect data base from back-end and express to connect both front-end and back-end

 * Sprint 2: During Sprint 2....